gfsReboucas/Unifying-MATLAB-and-Simulink-Example/README.md

 ## License

-The license for [Unifying MATLAB and Simulink Example](https://github.com/guirlo/Unifying-MATLAB-and-Simulink-Example) is available in the [License.TXT](License.TXT) file in this GitHub repository.
+The license for [Unifying MATLAB and Simulink Example](https://github.com/guirlo/Unifying-MATLAB-and-Simulink-Example) is available in the [License.txt](License.txt) file in this GitHub repository.

 ## Community Support
 [MATLAB Central](https://www.mathworks.com/matlabcentral)